shnewto/ashpaper/README.md

 re/cur
-    sion works too, in poems, programs, and this a lovely. poem or calculator or nothing how lovely can it be?
+    sion works too, in poems, programs, and this a lovely. poem or a calculator or nothing how lovely can it be?
 ```
 Using this library, you can run it with a program that looked like this: